Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 BerganKDV Wealth Management

-BerganKDV Wealth Management is the only firm on this list with more than $1 billion in assets under management (AUM).
-The fee-based firm offers services with no minimum account size to individuals without a high net worth, high-net-worth individuals, pension plans and corporations.
+BerganKDV Wealth Management is the first firm on this list.
+The fee-only firm offers services with no minimum account size to individuals without a high net worth, high-net-worth individuals, pension plans, charities, trusts and corporations.

 Among the services the firm offers are individual portfolio management, retirement plan consulting, tax planning, retirement planning, estate planning, insurance planning and cash flow analysis.